akeneo/pim-api-docs/content/tutorials/guides/how-to-get-your-app-token.md

    </button>
 </a>

-# How to get your App token
+# Get your App token

 Implement the required parts of the App activation process and receive an App access token for querying your PIM API.